aChatir/chatir/README.md

     3 - create a database with the name wegener

-    4 - import sql from the wegner.sql file
+    4 - import sql from the wegner.sql file (see chatir/data directory)

     5 - now you can test you app with this url http://chatir.loc/wegener